Strengthening Civil Society in Myanmar: Paung Ku

 Human rights (incl.
 Women's rights)

-The overall goal of Paung Ku is that the civil society is driving positive social change.
+The overall goal of Paung Ku is for civil society to drive positive social change in Myanmar.

 Results from previous phases: